-The Governor Surveillance Commissioner acting in his or her discretion may require (a "retention notice") a licensee to retain (through a "retention notice") electronic communications data.
+The Surveillance Commissioner may require a licensee to retain (through a "retention notice") electronic communications data.
 Such a notice can only be made if it is in the public interest and it is proportionate to the purpose for which it is required.
 For these purposes "public interest grounds" are:

-- The interests of national security - · Prevention or detection of crime - · Prevention of disorder - National security in relation to economic well-being - Public safety - Public health - Collection or administration of taxes and other money payable to the Government - Preventing or reducing deaths or injuries as a result of a public emergency - In an emergency, preventing death or injury or damage to a personsperson's physical or mental health or of mitigating any injury or damage to a personsperson's physical or mental health - Any other matter specified for the purposes set by the Governor in Council by regulations.
+- The interests of national security - Prevention or detection of crime - Prevention of disorder - National security in relation to economic well-being - Public safety - Public health - Collection or administration of taxes and other money payable to the Government - Preventing or reducing deaths or injuries as a result of a public emergency - In an emergency, preventing death or injury or damage to a person's physical or mental health or of mitigating any injury or damage to a person's physical or mental health - Any other matter specified for the purposes set by the Governor in Council by regulations.